 This is a fantastic way to preserve their freshness, especially when they are in peak season.
 The process removes moisture while concentrating their sweetness, making them a great ingredient for oatmeal, muffins, parfaits, and even ice cream.
-Storing dried strawberries in glass jars or mason jars helps maintain their crispness and flavor for months.
+Storing these strawberries in glass jars or mason jars helps maintain their crispness and flavor for months.

 Content Covered Here

-Why We Love This Dries Strawberries
+Why We Love This Dehydrated Strawberries Recipe

 - Dehydrating helps extend the shelf life of food, making it easy to buy produce fresh and save it at peak ripeness for maximum health benefits.